mborgerson/wiki-export/wiki/Fatal_Error.md

 | 12                      | Setting DVD Drive PIO mode failed                            |
 | 12                      | Setting DVD Drive DMA mode failed                            |
 | 11                      | DVD Drive ATAPI identify device command failed               |
+| 05                      | Harddrive not locked; Not reported if either:

+  -   XBE is allowed to run from unlocked HDD
+  -   Xbox is in manufacturing region
+  -   Kernel is made for Chihiro
+  -   Kernel is made for XDK                                    |

 Additional error codes, or no precise order known: